Carson City Brewing Co.

 General

 No. 111 Chrysanthemum Girl, is one of the more common stock designs and must have endured in the catalog for a number of years.
-We have encountered some examples with a paper label affixed to the back with the following text:
+We have encountered some examples with a paper label affixed to the back:

 "Chrysanthemum Girl is a companion piece to “Carnation Girl” one of the biggest successes ever issued.
 Both pictures were painted by W H McEntee master portrayer of beautiful girls.
 In this latest production he has painted a girl just entering young womanhood.
 She has been studying the miniature of her mother which she holds in her hand.
 As she looks up from the picture the determination which she has just reached to be as sincere and noble a woman as her mother is plainly seen upon her face.
 Nor do we doubt her ability to carry out this determination when we look at the noble poise of her head, her clear-cut features, her absolutely sincere expression and the clear steady gaze of her clear brown eyes.
 You are as pure gold as the chain about your neck and the golden chrysanthemum which caresses your hair “Chrysanthemum Girl”.
 Great popularity will be yours."